 Not nearly as much as you would think !
 A lot of nursing homes don’t wash the elderly more than twice a week.

-With foot care, you just need to wash them when your parents bathe, and then from time to time give them a pedicure.
+With foot care, you just need to wash them when your parents bathe, and then from time to time give to a Podiatrist to make sure everything is okay.

 Don’t put the hair dryer on anything other than cold, and do test it first on the inside of your arm (hands are not so sensitive to heat), as your loved one’s skin is probably very fragile and sensitive compared to yours.

-Maybe your father needs help with a shave ?
+Does your father need help with a shaving ?

-An electric razor is a good second best option.
-I don’t like them too much, but if your dad has trouble with a wet shave, and you do to, then an electric razor will give your dad back his independence and that will make him feel better about himself and boost his confidence.
+An electric razor is a good second-best option.
+I don’t like them too much, but if your dad has trouble with a wet shave, and you do too, then an electric razor will give your dad back his independence and that will make him feel better about himself and boost his confidence.

 Unless your parent is severely handicapped, or has dementia, brushing their teeth is a simpler task than all the other aspects of personal hygiene.